neo4j/graphql/docs/rfcs/rfc-036-authorization.md

 This will be used for the generation of filters later down the line.

-We will automatically map the following JWT payload fields:
+We will automatically map the Registered Claim Names according to the JWT specification (https://www.rfc-editor.org/rfc/rfc7519#section-4.1):

 * `iss`
 * `sub`